Skip to content

 17 required bones: Hips, Spine, Chest, Neck, Head, LeftUpperArm, LeftLowerArm, LeftHand, RightUpperArm, RightLowerArm, RightHand, LeftUpperLeg, LeftLowerLeg, LeftFoot, RightUpperLeg, RightLowerLeg, RightFoot

-39 optional bones: Everything else — Root, UpperChest, face bones, shoulders, fingers, toes.
+39 optional bones: Root, UpperChest, face bones, shoulders, fingers, toes, and everything else.

 {